mnit-rtmc/iris/docs/wysiwyg.md

 - Signs of different size and resolution can be included in a single sign group.
   Does the content of message fit on the sigs where you want to use it?
-- Only graphics in the library can be used in messages.
-Are all graphic images you want to use loaded in the IRIS image library?
+- Only [graphic images] in the library can be used in messages.
+Are all images you want to use loaded in the IRIS image library?
 - If you want to use color (fonts, rectangles, or images) does the sign where you'll use the messages support color?